 How It Works

 You don't have to be a AAA Member to join (although Members do get the added benefit of a 10 percent discount).
-Just download the Gig app onto your smartphone, scan an image of both your driver's license and yourself, and provide your credit card details.
-Once approved, you're ready to access one of the available Toyota Prius hybrids, which each seat up to five and come equipped with a roof-mounted bicycle rack.
-Costs are charged directly to your card and include liability insurance and up to 250 miles per trip, at either $2.50 per mile, $15 per hour, or $85 a day—whichever is cheapest.
-(Trips over 250 miles include a $.45 per mile surcharge on top of the daily rate.)
+Just download the Gig app onto your phone, scan an image of both your driver's license and yourself, and provide your credit card details.
+Once approved (which can take as little as five minutes or up to 48 hours), you're ready to access one of the available hybrid or electric Gigs, which each seat up to five and come equipped with a roof-mounted bicycle rack.
+Costs are charged directly to your card and include liability insurance and up to 250 miles per trip, at either per minute, per hour, 8-hour bundle, or day rate—whichever is cheapest.
+(Trips over 250 miles include a $0.45 per mile surcharge on top of the daily rate.)
+Gas or charging, AAA roadside assistance, and parking in the HomeZone are all included.

 At Your Service